microchip-pic-avr-examples/pic16f56q71-audio-light-show-mplab-mcc/README.md

 - [MPLAB PICkit™ 5 In-Circuit Debugger](https://www.microchip.com/en-us/development-tool/pg164150)

 ### The Transmitter
 The transmitter was built on a custom 4-layer PCB.
-All parts used are in the [Transmitter Bill of Materials](./PCBs/DMX%20Transmitter/dmxTxBOM.csv) in the repo as well as the [files to have the boards manufactured](./PCBs/DMX%20Transmitter/dmxTx-Outputs.zip).
+All parts used are in the [Transmitter Bill of Materials](./PCBs/DMX%20Transmitter/dmxTxBOM.csv) in this repository, as well as all of the corresponding [files needed to have the boards manufactured](./PCBs/DMX%20Transmitter/dmxTx-Outputs.zip).
 Similar to the prototype hardware, the audio signal comes in and the PIC18-Q71 processes it and sends out the DMX data, but this time, it does so on an Ethernet cable.
 As noted above, passive PoE was implemented so a 48V power source is used and a MIC28517 buck converter steps down the voltage to the MCU's required five volts.

 ![TX Board Unpopulated](./images/tx_board.png)